Royal Ceramics: Operations

 The company plans to build a new tile manufacturing plant to raise production by 20% and aims to target the price-sensitive market segment.
 Currently, under the brand name Rocell, the company serve the high-end of the market.
-Due to 2021 Sri Lanka Debt Crisis imposed import restrictions, the overall market share of the company has increased to 75% in floortiles and 82% in walltiles.
+Due to Sri Lankan economic crisis imposed import restrictions, the overall market share of the company has increased to 75% in floortiles and 82% in walltiles.
 The revenue of the company has grown by 100% to reach LKR2 billion in the third quarter of 2021.
 The company announced an LKR11 per share second interim dividend for the year 2021 also announced a 1-for-10 share split.
 In the Institute of Chartered Accountants of Sri Lanka's 53rd Annual Reports Awards, the company won the silver award in the manufacturing category.
 The Prime Minister Ranil Wickremesinghe attended the event as the guest of honour.
 Royal Ceramics renamed its subsidiary, Rocell Ceramics Limited to Biscuits and Chocolate Company Limited in a bid to diversify into confectionery industry.